-- Want to know more about what sexual assault is
+- you want to know what sexual assault is

-- Want to know the myths and facts around sexual assault
+- you want to know the myths and facts around sexual assault

-- Have experienced sexual assault and want more information
+- you’ve experienced sexual assault and want support.

 What is sexual assault?

-Sexual assault basically refers to any unwanted sexual behaviour which makes a person feel uncomfortable, threatened or scared.
-It covers a range of different types of assault including:
+Sexual assault is any unwanted sexual behaviour that makes a person feel uncomfortable, threatened or scared.
+It covers:

-- Rape which is classified as forced, unwanted sex or sexual acts
+- Rape: forced, unwanted sex or sexual acts.

-- Child sexual abuse is when any person uses power over a child to involve that child in sexual activity
+- Child sexual abuse: using power over a child to involve that child in sexual activity.